voucherifyio/voucherify-openapi/docs/guides/development/data-synchronization.md

 You can [import your product database](https://support.voucherify.io/article/515-products#import-products-skus "Import Products and SKUs by CSV") to Voucherify with a CSV file.
 This method can be also used to update the names of existing products.

-#### Creating and updating products via API
+#### Creating and updating products with the API

-You can create and update your products via the following API endpoints:
+You can create and update your products with the following API endpoints:
 - [Create product](ref:create-product)
 - [Update product](ref:update-product)